-Additionally, any recipients of Disability Living Allowance for Children who live in Scotland and who turn 16 on or after 1st September 2020 will be able to continue getting Disability Living Allowance until they turn 18.
-However, they are still eligible to apply for Personal Independence Payment if they choose to.
+Additionally, any recipients of Disability Living Allowance for Children who lived in Scotland and who turned 16 on or after 1 September 2020, were able to continue getting Disability Living Allowance until they turned 18.
+However, they were still eligible to apply for Personal Independence Payment if they chose to.
+Those who remained on Disability Living Allowance for Children, in these circumstances, were some of the first to have their award transferred to Child Disability Payment, its replacement in Scotland, which launched nationally in November 2021.